scienxlab/redflag/paper/paper.md

 [`scikit-learn`](https://scikit-learn.org/) [@pedregosa-etal-2011] is the
 preeminent prototyping and implementation framework.
-By integrating with these packages by providing accessors and transformers respectively, _Redflag_ aims to be as simple to include in existing workflows as possible.
+By integrating with these packages by providing accessors and transformers respectively, _Redflag_ aims to be easy to learn and adopt.

 _Redflag_ offers three ways for users to insert safety checks into their machine learning workflows: